 At this time of year, many companies are working on their annual accounting exercise, the results of which are to be presented during the annual general shareholders’ assembly.
 It is often whilst crunching these numbers that certain developments might surface.
 One of these is when the net assets of the company, basically its net worth, have decreased significantly because of losses made.

 The suffering of losses in itself is not an uncommon thing, especially in very young companies as this is often included their financial plan as a means to finance their growth.
 The legislators however, wanted to make sure that the board of directors of a company are paying attention to certain warning signs, one of them being that the net assets of the company have dipped below certain thresholds due to loss-making.
-The Belgian Companies Code (for the ones wanting to dig in the real legalese, this is dictated by art.
-633 for public limited companies and art.
-332 for private limited companies) prescribes a formal procedure, the ominously sounding ‘alarm bell procedure’ that needs to be followed from the moment that such a situation is discovered with the goal of having the shareholders hold a vote on the continuity of the company.
+The Belgian Companies and Associations Code prescribes a formal procedure, the ominously sounding ‘alarm bell procedure’ that needs to be followed from the moment that such a situation is discovered with the goal of having the shareholders hold a vote on the continuity of the company.

 Whereas in an established company this might well be a rare occurrence and a not-so-positive sign, in starting enterprises this not at all exceptional and sometimes inherent in the growth process as start-ups are often forced to operate creatively with limited reserves and losses are accumulated in order to finance the growth of the company.